Constellation-Labs/documentation-hub/hypergraph/concepts/02-testnet.md

 ---
-title: Testnet
+title: TestNet
 slug: /testnet
-sidebar_label: Testnet
+sidebar_label: TestNet
 hide_table_of_contents: false
 ---
 <intro-end />

-Constellation provides developers with the testnet, a  testing environment where new protocol updates are released and tested before they reach production.
-Unlike the more stable integration net, the testnet is a  platform for developers wanting to experiment with the latest features and validate their applications' compatibility with upcoming changes.
+Metagraph developers can use testnet as an experimental environment designed for testing metagraphs against the newest protocol updates before they are rolled out to integrationnet.
+Unlike the more stable integrationnet, the testnet provides a platform for developers to experiment with the latest features, enabling them to validate how their metagraphs will interact with upcoming changes.

-## Connecting to Testnet
+## Connecting to TestNet
 The following urls can used to access testnet:
 - __Block Explorer API__: https://be-testnet.constellationnetwork.io
 - __Global L0 API__: https://l0-lb-testnet.constellationnetwork.io